YanCotta/agentic_invoice_system_final_version/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-14.2.24-black.svg)](https://nextjs.org/)
 [![OpenAI](https://img.shields.io/badge/OpenAI-GPT4-412991.svg)](https://openai.com/)

-## 🎯 Overview
+## Overview

-A sophisticated invoice processing system that leverages LangChain's multi-agent workflow to automate extraction, validation, and purchase order (PO) matching.
-Built as a technical challenge for Brim's Agentic AI Engineer position, this solution aims to reduce manual processing time by over 75% while maintaining high accuracy through intelligent error handling and human-in-the-loop review processes.
+This sophisticated invoice processing system, initially developed as a prototype for Brim’s Agentic AI Engineer technical challenge, leverages LangChain’s multi-agent workflow to automate extraction, validation, and purchase order (PO) matching.
+Designed to reduce manual processing time by over 75%, it ensures high accuracy through intelligent error handling and human-in-the-loop review processes.
+A standout feature is the implementation of Retrieval-Augmented Classification (RAC)—an adaptation of RAG—using FAISS with data/raw/test_samples/ (5 faulty PDFs) to minimize human intervention by classifying and resolving common errors autonomously.

+The project evolved in phases:

+- Prototype (Streamlit Version): A lightweight, Streamlit-based solution for small-scale local enterprises, relying on local JSON storage (structured_invoices.json) for quick deployment and testing.

+- Next.js Version: A robust iteration with a modern Next.js frontend, enhancing the UI with real-time WebSocket updates and maintaining JSON storage for simplicity.

+- Scalable Version (feature/database-integration Branch): The current, production-ready state, integrating SQLite (invoices.db) for efficient metadata management and AWS S3 for scalable PDF storage.
+While PostgreSQL was considered for larger-scale needs (e.g., 5,000+ invoices/month), SQLite was chosen as sufficient for the target volume of 5,000 invoices/month.

+This staged approach—starting small, iterating to a functional Next.js system, and scaling with cloud and database technologies—demonstrates a practical path from prototype to enterprise-ready solution.

 ## 📋 Key Features